Table of Contents

 • A single photovoltaic installation

-Example application: A detached house or a commercial building equipped with a photovoltaic installation.
+Example application: A single-family house or a commercial building equipped with a photovoltaic installation.

-At least two meters are installed: an introduction meter in series with the DSO meter and a photovoltaic production meter.
+Two meters are installed at minimum: an input meter in series with the DSO meter and a photovoltaic production meter.

 3. Optimization of self-consumption

-The surplus fed back to the electrical grid is thus limited and autonomy is increased by, for example, producing hot water with solar energy.
+The surplus fed back to the electrical grid is thus limited and one also gains in autonomy by producing, for example, hot water with solar energy.

 Here are the additional products to enable self-consumption optimization: